scottish-government-design-system/designsystem.gov.scot/styles/layout/index.md

 phase: 3
 highlighttype: css
 ---
-The design system's layout component ("Layout") is a tool used to help to arrange content on a page.
+The Design System's layout component ("Layout") is a tool used to help to arrange content on a page.
 It is most commonly used within the middle section of the [page template](/styles/page-template).
 The intention of Layout is to make it easy for content to be placed into defined areas in your HTML across templates or content formats.

 Layout uses CSS grid with a fallback for browsers with no CSS grid support.

-There are a number of responsive layouts provided in the design system.
-You can create your own layouts if you need something that is not already defined in the design system.
+There are a number of responsive layouts provided in the Design System.
+You can create your own layouts if you need something that is not already defined in the Design System.

 ## Example: Article layout